 The Department of Chemistry also offers two Professional Science Master's Options in Chemistry (one in chemistry and polymer science and the other in pharmaceutical biochemistry) which have different requirements than those outlined below.

 A minimum of 30 credits is required for the Master of Science degree in Chemistry, with 18 credits being earned in courses; and 12 credits earned in graduate research.
 Of the 18 course credit minimum, exclusive of research, a minimum of 15 credits must be taken in chemistry.
 The remaining course credits (3 or more) may be taken in chemistry or in related fields such as physics, mathematics, biology or engineering.
 Credit normally is not allowed for 400 level subjects in chemistry except for those designated in the catalog or approved by a student's advisor.
-Each graduate program in chemistry must include at least three advanced subjects from three of the following areas: analytical chemistry, biochemistry, inorganic chemistry, organic chemistry, physical chemistry, or polymer chemistry, unless such requirements have been met previously and approved by the department.
+Each graduate program in chemistry must include at least three advanced subjects from three of the following areas: analytical chemistry, biochemistry, inorganic chemistry, material chemistry, organic chemistry, physical chemistry, or polymer chemistry, unless such requirements have been met previously and approved by the department.

 and two courses of the following:

 and at least two courses from the following:

 Although the design of the academic program is the responsibility of the student's advisory committee, the following listing provides recommended courses for program development.